nikitagorelovreki/reki/packages/use-cases/README.md

-# @cuis/use-cases
+# @reki/use-cases

-Application business logic and use case implementations for the CUIS system.
+Application business logic and use case implementations for the Reki system.

 ## Overview